importpw/import/docs/implicit-imports.md

  * Specific tags may be referenced by appending an `@<version>` to the end

-## "Root" imports
+## Root imports

-The [importpw][] GitHub organization houses the "root" imports.
+The [importpw][] GitHub organization houses the top-level namespace imports.
 A root import is implied when there is no `/` in the import path.

 For example, the `assert` module helps write simple unit testing scripts: